digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ## Extract

-Extract uses AI to unlock historical planning data from documents, reducing the effort for local planning authorities to prepare and provide standardised planning data.
+Extract uses AI to [unlock historical planning data from documents](https://mhclgdigital.blog.gov.uk/2025/06/12/extract-using-ai-to-unlock-historic-planning-data/), reducing the effort for local planning authorities to prepare and provide standardised planning data.
+We expect it will increase the amount of usable, trustworthy planning data available on the platform.

 Developed in partnership with the Incubator for AI, Department of Science, Innovation and Technology.

 ### Now

-We’re testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
-We’re improving the experience so it’s clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.
+- We’re testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
+- We’re improving the experience so it’s clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.

 ### Next